Let me tell you our story

 We have resided in Oak Hollow Park for 19 years and are very comfortable.

-We enjoy visiting the Alamo (18th-century Spanish mission – remembering the 1836 battle for Texas independence from Mexico), Six Flags, Sea World, the River Walk, San Antonio Zoo, Historic Market Square, San Antonio Aquarium, but most of all we appreciate the change in traffic, it is so much easier to drive around here in San Antonio than when we drove around in Los Angeles.
+We enjoy visiting the Alamo (18th-century Spanish mission ), Six Flags, Sea World, the River Walk, San Antonio Zoo, Historic Market Square, San Antonio Aquarium, but most of all we appreciate the change in traffic, it is so much easier to drive around here in San Antonio than when we drove around in Los Angeles.
 In San Antonio, there’s a real “southern hospitality”, as most people we have met are polite and wave hello, or stop and say, hello.

 19 years later

-Our baby girl is now in her second year at the University of Incarnate Word, pursuing an acting career.
+Our baby girl is now in her second year at the University of Incarnate Word, pursuing a “theater” career.
 It seems like the 19 years has flown by.

 Long term homeowners; that is the history of Oak Hollow Park.
 We still have about 15 neighbors that have resided in Oak Hollow Park for over 40 years.
 When those neighbors talk about 40 years of changes, it is fun to listen.
 The “good old days” when they were bringing up their families and they would meet with groups of other neighbors for bar b q’s and potluck lunches.
 Before the cell phone craze, when people would sit and talk to the people around them.